Best Dry Fruits for Breastfeeding Moms

 You can add them in the soaked format in early morning food, create a smoothie, cookie, or salad, or even have it in your evening hunger pangs.

-They help to increase milk production and are also known to improve the quality and flow of breast milk.
+They help to increase milk production and are also known to improve the quality and flow of Breastfeeding.

-Furthermore, calcium in cashew is very beneficial for developing a baby's healthy bone development.
+Furthermore, cashew calcium is beneficial for developing a baby's healthy bone development.

 Dried Prunes are tongue-taste twisters for those who have lost their taste or bitter tongue during lactation.
 It helps you.